Dewdrops/evil-extra-operator/README.md

 Operator to highlight region.
 To use this command, you should have [highlight.el](http://www.emacswiki.org/emacs-en/download/highlight.el) installed.
-You can use `hlt-eraser-mouse` or `hlt-eraser` which are provided by highlight.el to disable highlight
+You can use `hlt-eraser-mouse` or `hlt-eraser` which are provided by highlight.el to erase highlighted area.

 ---